 The beginning for WITN was a stormy one.
 That summer three hurricanes hit Eastern Carolina, the last just two weeks before the station was to sign on the air.
 The microwave link from station’s studios was not working, so the first broadcasts had to come from the tower site in Grifton.
 W.R.
 Roberson, Jr. said it cost $750,000 to put Channel 7 on the air.

 WITN is proud to have been affiliated with NBC since we signed on the air.
 But many will remember seeing ABC programming on Channel 7 in the early years as well.
 That's because before the station in New Bern signed on the air, the other two stations shared ABC programming.
-The station’s studios and offices are located south of Washington along Highway 17 in Chocowinity and have seen several additions and updates over the years.
+The station’s original studios and offices were located south of Washington along Highway 17 in Chocowinity.

-WITN has never actually transmitted from Beaufort County.
-That's because our transmitter has always been in Grifton, in neighboring Pitt County.
+From the beginning, WITN transmitted its signal from southern Pitt County.
 The station chose Grifton because that was the farthest west we could locate our tower and not waste the signal transmitting out into the ocean.

 Channel 7 has had three broadcast towers over the years in Grifton.
 The original one of 919 feet was the tallest in the market at the time.
 It was replaced in 1961 with a 1549 foot tower, and then in 1978 the current 2000 foot structure was erected.
 At the time the 2000 foot tower was one of the tallest structures in the country.
 Our signal covers all of Eastern Carolina, from Raleigh to Wilmington and to Elizabeth City.